 British e-bikes are used to unpredictable London weather.
 The occasional shower shouldn’t stop you from taking your daily commute.

 All officially-sold e-bikes are built to EU regulations and standards.
 They also come equipped with specialist pedal assistance and control systems.

 Myth 9 - E-Bikes Require a Lot of Maintenance

 Like all vehicles, e-bikes will require some maintenance.
 However, its quality motors can go several thousand miles without it.
 When it comes to repairing your e-bike, the most you’ll have to shell out for is re-inflating tyres and replacing e-bike accessories.

 E-bikes are just as reliable as high-end bicycles.
 Care for it well, and you can see them through at least five years without having to undergo maintenance.

 If you’re transitioning into green living and love a good exercise on wheels, an e-bike is an excellent way to get active.
-Plus, you can run quick errands without having to navigate work-day traffic.If you’re looking into your first electric road bike, shop with Electric Rider.
+Plus, you can run quick errands without having to navigate work-day traffic.If you’re looking into your first electric road bike, hit the bike tab in the menu to start your journey.
 We are big believers in a sustainable future, and plant a tree on your behalf with every purchase.